Arkansas Home Buyer Budget Guide

 What expenses should I include when calculating affordability?

-Include principal, interest, taxes, insurance, mortgage insurance if applicable, HOA dues if applicable, utilities, maintenance, and the rest of your normal monthly life.
+Include principal, interest, taxes, homeowners insurance, mortgage insurance if applicable, HOA dues if applicable, utilities, maintenance, and the rest of your normal monthly life.

 Does location affect how much house I can afford?

-A short conversation can save time and help you focus on homes that make sense both now and after closing.
+A quick conversation can save time and keep you focused on homes and locations that truly fit your monthly reality.